RoundPoint Mortgage Servicing review

 - Costs and fees

-- Under Get Started, indicate whether you need a refinance loan or are purchasing a new home.
+- Indicate whether you need a refinance loan or are purchasing a new home.

-- Enter your personal information, choose Submit and a loan officer will contact you.
+- Enter your personal information and employment status, choose Submit and a loan officer will contact you.

 What types of mortgages can I get through RoundPoint Mortgage Servicing?